-The provisions in Section 1 of this document apply to offers made during the 2016/17 application cycle for entry to taught programmes in autumn 2017.
-It also applies to applicants during the 2016/17 application cycle for entry to taught programmes in autumn 2018 but we reserve the right to make changes up to 30 September 2017.
+The provisions in Section 1 of this document apply to offers made during the 2017/18 application cycle for entry to taught programmes in autumn 2018.
+It also applies to applicants during the 2017/18 application cycle for entry to taught programmes in autumn 2019 but we reserve the right to make changes up to 30 September 2018.

-The provisions in Section 2 of this document apply to all students registered on taught programmes of study in academic year in 2017/18.
-Students are asked to agree to these terms and conditions when they register at the beginning of the academic year.
+The provisions in Section 2 of this document apply to all students registered on taught and research programmes of study in the academic year 2018/19.
+Students are asked to agree to these terms and conditions when they register at the beginning of each year of their studies.